decibel/test_factory/README.md

 test_factory
 ===============

-A template language that is based on format() but allows for named parameters
+A system for managing unit test data.

 To build it, just do this: